theodore-s-beers/agnostic-levenshtein/README.md

 Either way, the return value is the Levenshtein distance as `u32`.
-It may be worth noting that input strings of length greater than `u32::MAX` will not yield correct results—though I can't imagine how that problem would arise in practice.
+It may be worth noting that input strings of length greater than `u32::MAX` will not yield correct results—though I can hardly imagine that problem arising in practice.